The Propositional Logic of Team Properties: Axiomatising valuational team semantics

 Elements $s\in 2^\mathbb{N}$ are viewed as \textit{valuations} for the set of propositional variables, and sets of valuations $X\in \P 2^\mathbb{N}$ are referred to as \textit{teams (of valuations)}. \end{defin}

+Note that the occurrence of $\slnot$ is restricted to propositional variables.
+This follows the standard presentation of propositional team logics, where strict negation is not a general formula-forming operation; see, for example, \cite{Yang2016,Yang2017,Lueck2020}.
+This contrasts with LTP, in which $\slnot \varphi$ is definable for arbitrary formulas.

-There is no standard notation for the connectives in the literature, and we have chosen notation that corresponds best to the notation for LT.
+There is no standard notation for the connectives in the literature, and we have chosen notation that corresponds best to the notation for LTP.
 Table \ref{translation} indicates the correspondence between our notation and notation elsewhere.

-As defined, it is clear that for the set of formulas, including defined connectives, we have that $\Fm_{\text{PT}^+}\subset \Fm_{\text{LT}}$ even though the logics are described using different semantics.
-In this section we will find axioms in the language of LT that axiomatises $\text{PT}^+$ in LT.
-In the literature there are multiple weaker propositional team logics described and studied, in particular propositional logics of dependence \cite{Yang2016}.
-Many important logics, however, are given as, or is expressively equivalent to, logics that can be given as fragments of $\text{PT}^+$.
-This means that our result regarding the axiomatisation of $\text{PT}^+$ in LT will be directly applicable to these logics too.
-Table \ref{list_of_logics} gives an overview of these weaker logics that can be found in the literature.
+As defined, it is clear that for the set of formulas, including defined connectives, we have that $\Fm_{\text{PT}^+}\subset \Fm$ even though the logics are described using different semantics.
+In this section we will find axioms in the language of LTP that axiomatise $\text{PT}^+$ in LTP.
+In the literature there are multiple weaker propositional team logics described and studied, in particular propositional logics of dependence \cite {Yang2016}.
+Many important logics, however, are given as, or are expressively equivalent to, logics that can be given as fragments of $\text{PT}^+$.
+This means that our result regarding the axiomatisation of $\text{PT}^+$ in LTP will be directly applicable to these logics too.
+Table \ref {list_of_logics} gives an overview of some of these weaker logics that are directly definable as syntactic fragments of $\text{PT}^+$.
 The logic $\text{PD}^\vee$ is described in \cite{Yang2016}, and the others are described in \cite{Yang2017}.
+Table \ref{ind_expr_logics} further lists logics that are expressible in, or equivalent to, logics in Table \ref{list_of_logics}, but not directly definable as a syntactic fragment.
+These results are presented in \cite{Yang2016,Yang2017} and we refer to these papers for more details.